swlee052/protected-haven/README.md

 - Install Postgresql (if you don't have it installed already)
 - run 'createdb protected_haven' to create a database
 - run 'python3 -m venv venv' to create a virtual environment
-- run 'source venv/Scripts/activate' to acivate the virtual environment
+- run 'source venv/Scripts/activate' to acivate the virtual environment on bash
 - run 'pip install -r requirements.txt' to install all dependencies
 - run 'export FLASK_ENV=development' to put Flask in development mode
 - run 'flask run' to start the server